turtlebasket/micromissiles-unity/docs/Simulation_Config_Guide.md

 #### `1_salvo_1_hydra_7_drones.json`

-This is a basic configuration featuring a single salvo with one missile type (`HYDRA_70`) and seven target drones.
+This is a basic configuration featuring a single salvo with one missile type (`HYDRA_70`) and seven threat drones.

 ```json:Assets/StreamingAssets/Configs/1_salvo_1_hydra_7_drones.json
 {